stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-We can now provide overridden implementations for the cases that we _need_ to handle which boils down to three methods (out of fifteen) to support little endian data types, for example:
+Overridden implementations are now added for the methods that need to support little endian data types, for example:

 ```java
 public class LittleEndianDataInputStream extends InputStream implements DataInput {